Visitation dreams: symbolic or spiritual contact?

-A dream about a deceased loved one such as a parent or relative is likely to be symbolic, same as with dreams about death.
-These dreams process grief, deal with loss, and are not actual spiritual contact.
-They are not “real.”
+A dream featuring visitation from a deceased loved one such as a parent is likely to be symbolic.
+Dreaming about someone close to you who died helps you process grief, deal with loss, and remember them.
+It’s not actual spiritual contact or “real” in the strictest sense.

-However, in my experience and the experiences of other dream interpreters like Edgar Cayce, spiritual contact via dreams happens.
-Visitation dreams are just not nearly as common as symbolic dreams, so I always tell people to be careful about drawing hasty conclusions.
+However, in my experience and that of other dream interpreters such as the psychic Edgar Cayce, spiritual contact via dreams happens.
+Actual visitation dreams just are not nearly as common as symbolic ones.
+Further in this post I offer a checklist for differentiating a spiritual visitation dream from a symbolic dream and give examples of both types.

 - The messages are always positive, though sometimes pointed.
 No guilt trips or anything like that.